stebaker92/git-pr/README.md

 Just run
 `pr`
 or `git pr`
-from your shell (whilst in a git directory) to open your browser ready to create a pull request
+from your shell (whilst in a git directory) to open your browser ready to create a pull request, setting the source to the current branch and target to either `master` or the branch stored in the repo's git config

-### Opening Repo in browser
+### Opening the current repo in your browser

 Just run `git-repo` to open the remote repository in your browser